 As you can see here, there are three colors.
 From left to right, each progressively rarer than the next.
 The Green is serial numbered to 250, the Purple to 100 and the Red to 25.
 This stuff isn’t cheap and if your guy is anyone even halfway decent, expect to shell out some serious dough on these guys, particularly the Red.
 I wanted to at least have a rainbow of someone so I chose Travis Lee because he was relatively inexpensive.
 Well, that and I came across his Red a few months back and figured the battle was half over at that point so I decided to finish the run.
 This is just an example of what a Crusade rainbow looks like.
 As I stated before, these cards are absolutely magnificent in design.
 To really appreciate this release.
 You really must see these in person.

 This product was released within various Leaf and Donruss products from 1998.
 Odds of pulling these are unknown but considered a tough pull still to this day.
 The Purple holds a 2.5x multiplier to the Green and the Red is too scarce to price due to its incredibly low print run of just 25 copies.
 If you are in the market for these cards, the Reds are obviously the most sought after.
 I know guys that have spent years looking for their players Red parallel.
 I’m one of them.
 If you are looking for them, there are well over 25 other collectors out there that are too and I can assure you that when one hits the market, expect to be bidding against the most relentless of collectors.
 Good luck!

 You’ll notice that the Red is missing its serial number.
 From what I know, this was a printing error and could have some impact on value depending on player.
 To my knowledge, only some of the Crusades are missing the serial numbers.

-To see what’s currently on eBay from 1998 Donruss Crusade, click here.
+To view the current eBay auctions for 1998 Donruss Crusades, click here.